Oxford Therapeutics London

 Why Maintenance Matters

-GLP-1 medications can be highly effective in supporting weight loss.
+GLP-1 medications are proving highly effective for supporting weight loss.
 However, they do not in themselves establish the habits, routines or cognitive patterns required for long-term maintenance.
 When medication is reduced or withdrawn, appetite returns and the behavioural drivers that influenced eating before treatment often reappear.
-Without preparation, many former users find themselves managing the same challenges as before, but now without the support of the medication.
+Without a transition plan, many former users find themselves managing the same challenges as before, but now without the support of the medication.
 This is where weight regain most often begins.

 Understanding and preparing for this post-GLP-1 phase is central to maintaining outcomes and protecting the progress that has already been achieved.
-This site provides an overview of The GLP-1 Legacy, including a detailed introduction to the authors and an expanded synopsis.
-It is intended to offer both individuals and healthcare professionals a clear understanding of the behavioural challenges associated with maintaining weight loss after GLP-1 treatment.
+The pages on this website provide an overview of The GLP-1 Legacy, including an introduction to the authors and an expanded synopsis.

-For clinicians working within limited consultation time, the book offers a practical resource that patients can engage with independently, particularly during the transition off medication.
-It is increasingly being recommended by healthcare professionals as a way of supporting patients beyond prescribing, especially at the point where behavioural strategies become critical to maintaining results.
+For clinicians working within limited consultation time, the book provides a practical resource that patients can use independently, both during their weight-loss journey and as they transition off the medication.
+Healthcare professionals are increasingly recommending it as a tool to support patients beyond prescribing, particularly at the point where behavioural strategies become critical to maintaining results.

 Intended Audience